ibm-cloud-docs/containers/cs_apps.md

 1. Create a custom domain.
 To create a custom domain, work with your Domain Name Service (DNS) provider to register your custom domain.
 2. Configure your domain to route incoming network traffic to the IBM Ingress controller.
 Choose between these options:
     -   Define an alias for your custom domain by specifying the IBM-provided domain as a Canonical Name record (CNAME).
 To find the IBM-provided Ingress domain, run `bx cs cluster-get <mycluster>` and look for the **Ingress subdomain** field.
-    -   Map your custom domain to the portable public IP address of the IBM-provided Ingress controller by adding the IP address as a Pointer record (PTR).
+    -   Map your custom domain to the portable public IP address of the IBM-provided Ingress controller by adding the IP address as a record.
 To find the portable public IP address of the Ingress controller:
         1. Run `bx cs cluster-get <mycluster>` and look for the **Ingress subdomain** field.
         2. Run `nslookup <Ingress subdomain>`.
-3. Create a TLS certificate and key for your domain that is encoded in base64 format.
+3. Create a TLS certificate and key for your domain that is encoded in PEM format.
 4. Store your TLS certificate and key in a Kubernetes secret.
-    1. Open your preferred editor and create a Kubernetes secret configuration script that is named, for example, `mysecret.yaml`.
+    1. Open your preferred editor and create a Kubernetes secret configuration file that is named, for example, `mysecret.yaml`.
     2. Define a secret that uses your TLS certificate and key.

         ```